DuarteArribas/ChatBackdoor/README.md

 ## Running the project

 The project is composed by two pieces of software, namely, *Server* and *Client*.
-First, the project dependencies must be installed and the database initialized by running `make setup`.
+After running `cd ChatWithBackdoor`, the project dependencies must be installed and the database initialized by running `make setup`.

 Then, the server and client(s) may be run by running `make runServer` and `make runClient`, respectively.